ahaywood/adventof-2023/adventofjs/src/content/faqs/01__theme.md

 I’m using [VS Code](https://code.visualstudio.com/) with the [Cobalt 2 Theme](https://marketplace.visualstudio.com/items?itemName=wesbos.theme-cobalt2).

 In general, I like to use the Terminal that’s built into VS Code.
-But, if I need to reach for something else, I use [Hyper](https://hyper.is/) with [Oh My Zsh](https://ohmyz.sh/) and the [Robby Russell](https://github.com/ohmyzsh/ohmyzsh/blob/master/themes/robbyrussell.zsh-theme) theme.
+But, if I need to reach for something else, I use [Warp](https://warp.dev).